-The event organizer supports the protection, preservation, and enhancement of local properties, sites, artifacts, and traditions of historical, archaeological, cultural, and spiritual significance and does not impede access to them by local residents.
+The event organizer prevents damage to cultural artifacts and does not impede local residents' access to local properties, sites, and traditions of historical, archaeological, cultural, and spiritual significance.

-- The event organizer provides financial or in-kind support for the protection, preservation, and enhancement of local properties, sites, and traditions of historical, archaeological, cultural, and spiritual significance in the location where it is based or in the location where the majority of its events occur. - The event organizer does not fully restrict local residents' access to properties, sites, and traditions of historical, archaeological, cultural, and spiritual significance during the hours when they are regularly accessible by the public. - 3.
-The event organizer takes necessary actions to prevent damage to or theft of any historical and archaeological artifacts on display during events.
+- The event organizer does not fully restrict local residents' access to properties, sites, and traditions of historical, archaeological, cultural, and spiritual significance during the hours when they are regularly accessible by the public. - The event organizer takes necessary actions to prevent damage to or theft of any historical and archaeological artifacts on display during the event.